allangelman/mastermind/README.md

 The next extension I implemented was multiplayer functionality.
 This was achieved by creating queries to get competitor game boards.

-Intially I wanted to use web sockets, specifically the library socket.io to create the realtime updates between two players.
-I got a basic version with socket.io working locally, but after looking into it, I realized that Vercel doesn't work with web sockets in production.
+Intially I wanted to use web sockets, specifically the library [socket.io](https://socket.io/) to create the realtime updates between two players.
+I got a basic version with socket.io working locally, but after looking into it, I realized that [Vercel doesn't support web sockets](https://vercel.com/guides/do-vercel-serverless-functions-support-websocket-connections).

-So I chose to instead use polling, a technique to periodically send query at a given interval until a condition is met.
+So I chose to instead use polling to continuosly query the compeitor game boards until the multiplayer game result is updated.
 Polling starts as soon as the player creates or joins a multiplayer game, and it finishes as soon as one player wins or every player looses.
+Here is a diagram showing how the polling is working.

 ```mermaid
 sequenceDiagram